nadrane/blog/content/_posts/optimizing-elasticsearch-score-how-to-rank-similar-documents/index.md

 The above function score query tells Elasticsearch to multiply the calculated score by 1.2 times the square root of the `likes` field.
 This query effectively gives documents with more likes preference over documents with fewer `likes`.

-For more customization, Elasticsearch provides [script scores](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html#function-script-score) that allow you to write your own scoring function using a Java-like language called [Painless](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-scripting-painless.html) (it's actually quite painful to program in)
+For more customization, Elasticsearch provides [script scores](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html#function-script-score) that allow you to write your own scoring function using a Java-like language called [Painless](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-scripting-painless.html) (it's actually quite painful to program in).

 ![script score](script-score.png)